PDF reports and automated reporting

 - Stakeholders - Balance between overview and detail

-When reports are emailed, recipients receive a professional HTML email containing:
+When reports are emailed, recipients receive an HTML email containing:

 Subject Line: